DevOpsVisions/common-workspace-hub/docs/contribution/contribution-culture.md

 4. Monitor the size and scope of issues, encouraging contributors to split larger items into smaller, manageable tasks.
 5. Ensure items are not moved from "New" to "Ready" until they have a size and priority.
 6. Oversee discussions in issues to ensure clarity and constructive collaboration, and redirect contributors from chat to comments for all non-urgent communications.
-7. Enforce proper naming conventions for issues and PRs titles and commit messages.
+7. Enforce proper naming conventions for everything, solution, project files, folders, file names, issues, PRs titles and commit messages, etc.
 8. Maintain a collaborative and inclusive environment, promoting adherence to the workflow and culture guidelines.